PROPOSITION S

 -

-The remaining bond issue funds would be allocated throughout the district for several improvement projects.
+The remaining bond issue funds will be allocated throughout the district for several improvement projects.
 Some of these projects include:

 -